mcrisostomo9/stat_track/README.md

-# NBA Stat Tracker
+# NBA Scoreboard Application

 ## Description
-An NBA application that will display current regular season and post-season box scores.
+An NBA application that will display current regular season and post-season box scores and standings.
+Future development to include other sports such as MLB scores and statistics.

 ## Technologies